To reduce data transfer, sounds are not downloaded by default. Choose your preferred setting:

 With the ⓘ button you can display intervals instead of note names in the chord diagram.

-By pressing the up button you can see that all three chords are build exactly the same, just being transposed a perfect 4th higher by going up one string.
-Because there's only a major 3rd from G-string to B-string, every time a spot jumps from G-string to B-string, that spot also has to slide up one fret to end up a perfect 4th higher.
+By pressing the up button you can see that all three chords are built exactly the same, just being transposed a perfect 4th higher by going up one string.
+Because there's only a major 3rd from the G string to the B string, every time a spot jumps from the G string to the B string, that spot also has to slide up one fret to end up a perfect 4th higher.

 From major chords to minor chords: